 Alarmed about her worsening vision, White researched specialists in surgical eye disease and found the Assil Eye Institute.

 “In Rebecca’s case,” explains Dr. Assil, “her lenses had lost some of their elasticity and this also impaired her ability to focus.
-Nearly everyone’s lenses stiffen around the age of 40, that’s why we lose the ability to see up close, and why we tend to need those bifocals or reading glasses.”
+Nearly everyone’s lenses stiffen around the age of 40, that’s why we lose the ability to see up close, and why we tend to need those progressive glasses lenses, or even reading glasses.”

 However, cataracts are much less predictable.